cenunix/x13s-nixos/README.md

 Connect to wifi, sudo apt update, and install the nix package manager using this command: sh <(curl -L https://nixos.org/nix/install) --daemon

-You will need nixos-install-tools package, install it with nix: nix-env -iA nixpkgs.nixos-install-tools
+You will need nixos-install-tools package, however you should first run sudo -i, then install it with nix: nix-env -iA nixpkgs.nixos-install-tools

 Partition your drives, and mount them, root partition at /mnt and boot partition at /mnt/boot